vincentraquin/starter-academic/content/authors/admin/_index.md

 This website is dedicated to my profesional activites as a researcher.
 I study vector-borne diseases from pathogen emergence to transmission.
 I use mosquitoes and arboviruses as experimental models.

 I am interested in mosquito interactions with its microbiota, including bacteria and arboviruses.
-I investigate how these interactions shape mosquito traits, from physiology to vector competence.
+I investigate how these interactions shape mosquito traits like physiology, behavior or vector competence.
+I ultimately try to identify microbial and vector genetic factors underlying these traits.

+This corresponds to on-going funded project but I am always looking for new collaborations to improve current projects and start new ones!

+As a member of labs funded by several public agencies, views expressed here are my own.